OzanCansel/fair-placer/README.md

 # fair-placer

-Places candidates fairly according to hardnesses of the places
+Places candidates fairly according to hardnesses' of the places